likicv/usysml-test-cases/README.md

 - Description -- a description of the test case
 - SysML v2 textual notation -- shows SysML v2 textual notation
 - Expected output -- shows the expected output of after the parsing of the SysML v2 textual notation.
-Note, the output shown **in special notation developed for uSysML Test Cases, this is not SysML v2**.
+Note, **this is not SysML v2, but a special notation developed for uSysML Test Cases**.
 See the explanations below
 - Rules/constraints -- any rules or constraints that we can derive from the test case considerations
 - Comments -- additional comments, if any